 In real life, your fortune side bet is starting your own business.
 You might not win on your first try but the longer you play, the more likely you will succeed.

-One of the reasons I love the regular game of Pai Gow is because I can go to the casino and play all night without losing all my money.
+One of the reasons I love the game of Pai Gow is that I can go to the casino and play all night without losing all my money.

 A More Conservative Approach To Entrepreneurship

 One of the questions I most often get asked is whether you should quit your job cold turkey to pursue your business full time.

 Ideally, you should keep your day job until you’ve had a chance to fully validate your business idea BEFORE taking the plunge.

 After all, running a business is challenging enough as it is and you definitely don’t want financial stress to cloud your judgement.

 Even though you might hate your day job and you can’t stand your boss, think of your day job as a way to stay in the game.